-When the laptop is connected, it will receive all information from the instruments and the running navigation software is able to calculate the course to steer and drive the autopilot accordingly.
-Because the laptop is sending NMEA data, the multiplexer operates in server mode and the autopilot will therefore receive information from the laptop only.
+When the laptop is on board, it will receive all information from the instruments and the running navigation software is able to calculate the course to steer and drive the autopilot accordingly.
+Because the laptop is sending NMEA data, the multiplexer is in server mode and the autopilot will therefore receive information from the laptop only.

-When the laptop is not connected or the navigation software is not sending any data, the multiplexer switches to in hub mode and sends all data from the instruments directly to the autopilot.
+When the laptop is not on board or not sending any data, the multiplexer switches to hub mode and sends all data from the instruments directly to the autopilot.
 This way, the autopilot will receive course information directly from the GPS.

 NMEA Out1 is not affected by the mode setting.
 On this output, only NMEA data from the NMEA inputs is available.
-Since this output is connected in parallel with the RS-232 port, it will operate at the same speed as the RS-232 port.
-When the RS-232 port is set to 38400 baud, NMEA Out1 will also run at 38400 baud.
+Since this output is connected in parallel with the RS-232 interface, it will operate at the same speed as the RS-232 interface.
+When the RS-232 interface is set to 38400 baud, NMEA Out1 will also run at 38400 baud.